 Mr Taylor will also be joining the team on Tuesdays

 Autumn Term 1 - What would you choose?
 Settling into Nursery.

 Reading – please share a bedtime story with your child for at least 10 minutes each night.

-Homework is given out each Wednesday and should be returned the following Monday.
+After the October break, homework will be given out each Wednesday and should be returned the following Monday.